jonahharris/kafka-connect-rabbitmq/README.md

 *Default Value:* bytes

+*Other allowed values*:
+- json
+- avro (non Confluent avro)

-The format type to use when writing data to RabbitMQ (currently supported values are bytes, json)
+The format type to use when writing data to RabbitMQ

 ##### `topics`
 *Importance:* High